 Day 8: Cholpon Ata – Bishkek – Tashkent (Kyrgyzstan/Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer back to Bishkek.
+Breakfast at hotel, we transfer back to Bishkek.
 En route visit Burana Tower historical complex in Tokmok District, which used to be center of Karakhanid Kingdom Culture.
 Lunch on the way in local restaurant or local family.
 Continue drive to Bishkek, Manas Airport, to take flight to Tashkent at 18.40 HY 780.
 Upon arrival immigration and customs clearance.
 Meet outside of arrival hall.
 Overnight in Tashkent.

 Day 9: Tashkent (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Full day sightseeing in Tashkent, visit the old part of the city – Khast Imam complex as well as possessing a rich Islamic Library with immense Osman Koran, dating back to the VII Century, Chorsu Bazaar, Kukeldash Madrasah.
+Breakfast at hotel then, a full day of sightseeing in Tashkent, visit the old part of the city – Khast Imam complex as well as possessing a rich Islamic Library with immense Osman Koran, dating back to the VII Century, Chorsu Bazaar, Kukeldash Madrasah.
 Afternoon visit Independence (Mustakillik) Square with governmental buildings, A. Navoi Theater Square, A. Temur Museum and Square.
 Overnight in Tashkent.

 Day 10: Tashkent – Samarkand (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer to railway station for the bullet train AFROSIYOB to Samarkand.
-Upon arrival to Samarkand Start tour of “Rome of the East” visiting: Registan Square, Gur Emir Mausoleum, Bibi – Khanum Mosque and Central Bazaar in Samarkand, Afrosiyob Museum, and Museum of Ulugbek Observatory, Shakhi-Zinda Necropolis.
+Breakfast at hotel, we transfer to the railway station for the bullet train AFROSIYOB to Samarkand.
+Upon arrival to Samarkand start your tour of “Rome of the East” visiting: Registan Square, Gur Emir Mausoleum, Bibi – Khanum Mosque and Central Bazaar in Samarkand, Afrosiyob Museum, and Museum of Ulugbek Observatory, Shakhi-Zinda Necropolis.
 Overnight in Samarkand.

 Day 11: Samarkand – Shakhrisabz – Samarkand (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imam Ensemble.
+Breakfast at hotel then, transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imam Ensemble.
 After sightseeing Shakhrisabz, depart back to Samarkand and visit Paper Mills.
 Overnight in Samarkand.

 Day 12: Samarkand – Bukhara (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Start driving to Bukhara via Gijduvan.
+Breakfast at hotel then, we start our drive to Bukhara via Gijduvan.
 En route visit remains of Caravanserai and Sardoba, a water reservoir.
 Excursion to Gijduvan – famous pottery house.
 Arrival to Bukhara, check in to the hotel.
 Sightseeing tour in Bukhara: Kalon Ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek and Abdulaziz Khan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, Madrasah Chor – Minor.
 Overnight in Bukhara.

 Day 13: Bukhara (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Continue sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahauddin Naqshband, place of locals to worship, visit Samanid Dynasty Mausoleum, Ark Fortress.
+Breakfast at hotel, we continue our sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahauddin Naqshband, place of locals to worship, visit Samanid Dynasty Mausoleum, Ark Fortress.
 Overnight in Bukhara.

 Day 14: Bukhara – Farab – Turkmenabat – Mary (Uzbekistan/Turkmenistan) [B,L,D]

-Breakfast at hotel.
-In the morning depart Bukhara and drive to Uzbekistan-Turkmenistan border point Farab.
+Breakfast at hotel, we then depart to Bukhara and drive to Uzbekistan-Turkmenistan border point Farab.
 Border formalities on both sides, crossing the border.
 Transfer to Mary via Turkmenabat and Merv (350 km/4.5 hrs.).
 Upon arrival tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the ancient World.
 Sightseeing will include: Gyz Gala and Oglan Gala, Complex of Askhabs, Gyaur Gala, Erk Gala, Soltan Gala, Soltan Sanjar Mausoleum, Ibn Zeid Mausoleum.
 Overnight in Mary.

 Day 15: Mary – Flight to Ashgabat (Turkmenistan) [B,L,D]

-Breakfast at hotel.
-Transfer to airport for flight to Ashgabat.
-Upon arrival, enjoy sightseeing tour of the Blue Mosque, Arch of Neutrality and Independence Park with its rotating gold statue of Turkmenbashi.
+Breakfast at hotel then, we transfer to airport for your flight to Ashgabat.
+Upon arrival, enjoy a sightseeing tour of the Blue Mosque, Arch of Neutrality and Independence Park with its rotating gold statue of Turkmenbashi.
 Drive to Nisa and explore the ancient ruined capital of the Parthians.
-Discover the unique fortresses, citadel, temples and tombs (III Century B.C.), the National Museum of History and Ethnography.
+Discover the unique fortresses, citadel, temples and tombs (III Century BC), the National Museum of History and Ethnography.
 Overnight in Ashgabat.

 Day 16: Ashgabat – Mashhad (Turkmenistan – Iran) [B,L,D]

-Breakfast at the hotel.
-Early morning transfer to Iran borders.
+Breakfast at the hotel then, an early morning transfer to Iran borders.
 Border formalities on both sides.
 Meeting with Iranian guide and driver, route to Mashhad (250 km).
-Accommodation upon your arrival.
-City tour of Mashhad.
-Visiting holy shrine of Imam Reza, Reza Museum, Bazaar, Nader Tomb.
+Accommodation upon your arrival Mashhad then, a city tour of Mashhad.
+Visiting the holy shrine of Imam Reza, Reza Museum, Bazaar, Nader Tomb.
 Overnight in Mashhad.

 Day 17: Mashhad – Tehran (Iran) [B,L,D]

-After breakfast, morning panoramic tour of city and transfer to the airport, then a flight to Tehran.
-Arrival and followed by a transfer to the hotel in Tehran.
+After breakfast, a morning panoramic tour of city and transfer to the airport, then a flight to Tehran.
+Arrival and followed by a transfer to your hotel in Tehran.
 Overnight in Tehran.